Kathryn Selby, AM

 Miss Selby has won prizes at the Van Cliburn Competitions, the William Kapell Competition, the Bruce Hungerford Memorial award in New York, the Young Concert Artists Competition in New York, as well as the Ferruccio Busoni Competition giving her a debut at the Carnegie Recital Hall.
 She spent the summer of 1982 at the Marlboro Music Festival, participating at the special invitation of Rudolf Serkin.
 During the same year she won the Astral Foundation of New York career development grant.
 In 1987 she was appointed by Affiliate Artists as Xerox Artist for the 1988-89 season.

 Miss Selby created the successful four-year series "Selby & Friends" when she returned to Australia in 1988 with the sponsorship of IBM Australia.
-The aim of the series was to both introduce school children to classical music in a relaxed atmosphere and then repeat those concerts for the general public.
 This series was recreated in 2006 and now tours nationally presenting an annual 5-series subscription season.

 Also in 1988 Ms Selby was officially appointed the first Musician-in-Residence at Macquarie University, Sydney.
 She held this position until 1992 at which time she merged her Residency into the creation of an ensemble in residence at Macquarie University - the popular Macquarie Trio which toured and recorded from 1992 - 2006.

 Miss Selby has been a presenter of her own program on 2MBS-FM in Sydney and a presenter for ABC Classic FM.
 Her former piano trio, TRIOZ, was the first ensemble-in-residence at the prestigious City Recital Hall, Sydney from 2008-2011.
-She teaches privately both advanced piano students and chamber music ensembles and is the co-founder of the Sydney Academy of Chamber Music.
+She teaches privately both advanced piano students and chamber music ensembles at the Sydney Conservatorium of Music.

-Miss Selby has recorded extensively including an all-Gershwin disc for the NAXOS label, a solo piano recital disc for ABC Classics label, a chamber CD with Canberra Wind Soloists and another with artists from the Australian Festival of Music, and with Macquarie Trio Australia, discs of Beethoven and Piazzolla piano trios and the complete piano trios of Schubert, Mendelssohn, Brahms and Dvorak.
+Miss Selby has recorded extensively including an all-Gershwin disc for the NAXOS label, a solo piano recital disc for the ABC Classics label, a chamber CD with Canberra Wind Soloists and another with artists from the Australian Festival of Music, and with Macquarie Trio, a series of discs for the ABC Classics labels of Beethoven and Piazzolla piano trios and the complete piano trios of Schubert, Mendelssohn, Brahms and Dvorak.

 - “Kathryn Selby’s formidable contribution at the keyboard during this concert was particularly fine in this Mendelssohn performance [Piano Trio No 2 in C minor Op 66] with a superb delivery of filigree around the other instrumental parts.
 The poignant slow movement was clearly led by her and was a gorgeous moment.” – Paul Nolan, Arts Hub, April 2016